gzbakku/hozz/README.md

 # Hozz - Wett Framework Cli & Project Architecture / Structure Guide

-hozz is a architecture for wett javascript framework, with primary purpose of standardizing node js apis Structure for easy development cycle.
+hozz is a architecture for wett JavaScript framework, with primary purpose of standardizing node js apis Structure for easy development cycle.

-best javascript backend framework, organising and structuring tools.
+best JavaScript backend framework, organizing and structuring tools.

 ## Best Practises

 - always use db operations with functions declared in the io directory add the io functions with the index using module.exports
 - always use new keys before going to production to make sessions secure.
 - follow the given wett modules structure to the tee it makes dev on boarding and dev cycle easy
-- always use wett loggs for easy debugging.
+- always use wett logs for easy debugging.
-- functions which are needed to be used with multiple apis should be used as seprate modules and be declared in elective directory and exported with module.exports in the index file.
+- functions which are needed to be used with multiple apis should be used as separate modules and be declared in elective directory and exported with module.exports in the index file.
-- please update wett api manually on regular interval we dont update it automatically.
+- please update wett api manually on regular interval we don't update it automatically.
-- all global modules like databases or file storage should be activated before the app initaiater is called in the index file in the app directory, follow all the guidence given in the file for structuing your code.
+- all global modules like databases or file storage should be activated before the app initiator is called in the index file in the app directory, follow all the guidance given in the file for structuring your code.

 ## Init